GlacioHack/xdem/doc/source/cheatsheet.md

 pyplot.rcParams['font.size'] = 9  # Default 10 is a bit too big for coregistration plots
 ```

 It is often crucial to relate the location of your errors on static surfaces to the terrain distribution
-(in particular, its slope and curvature), which can usually be infered visually from a hillshade.
+(in particular, its slope and curvature), which can usually be inferred visually from a hillshade.

 ```{code-cell} ipython3